norwegian-geotechnical-institute/Avaframe-Workshop/README.md

   should look like e.g. "gdal 3.11.3" (Note the version number on your system is likely to be different).
 We will need the version number of your GDAL installation in a later step.
-- (If you have gdal already installed the version number can be checked with the command `gdalinfo --version` from the OSGEO4W shell)
+- (If you have GDAL already installed the version number can be checked with the command `gdalinfo --version` from the OSGEO4W shell)
 - Enter the Advanced section.
 - Choose `python3-gdal` and `python3-gdal-dev` from the advanced section and swap from "skip" to "keep".